dmh2000/Flutter-GraphqlX/dart-example/README.md

 # GrapQL with Dart

-This article is about using [graphql](https://pub.dev/packages/graphql) for standalone dart applications, or alternatively, using it for a Flutter application where you want to go lower level and not use the [graphql_flutter](https://pub.dev/packages/graphql_flutter) package.
+This article is about using the [graphql](https://pub.dev/packages/graphql) package for standalone dart applications, or alternatively, using it for a Flutter application where you want to go lower level and not use the [graphql_flutter](https://pub.dev/packages/graphql_flutter) higher level package.
 The example program here is a Dart CLI program.
 Check out the code (described below) to see a reasonably straightforward implementation of query, mutation and subscription requests.

 ## A Graphql server